MicrosoftDocs/power-automate-docs/articles/minit/case-attributes-filter.md

 ---
 title: Case attributes filter (preview)
-description: Learn how to use the case attributes filter in minit desktop application in process advisor.
+description: Learn how to use the case attributes filter in Minit desktop application in process advisor.
 author: nijemcevic
 ms.subservice: process-advisor
 ms.topic: conceptual